adrianmarino/karajoker/README.md

 # Karajoker
-An other youtube karaoke aplication.
+An other youtube karaoke application.

 ## Setup Application